-In 221BC, for the first time in its history, China was united under one emperor, Qin Shihuang of the Qin Dynasty (221 BC - 206 BC).
+In 221 BC, for the first time in its history, China was united under one emperor, Qin Shihuang of the Qin Dynasty (221 BC - 206 BC).
 The Qin emperor's influence far outlived his short dynasty.
-His most important achievement was unifying the various warring kingdoms and integrating writing, money, weights and measures into one centralized and standardized bureaucracy.
+His most important achievement was unifying the various warring kingdoms and integrating writing, money, weights and measures into one centralised and standardized bureaucracy.
 Like many autocrats, Qin Shihuang had an early start on his own mausoleum; construction began when he was only 14 and continued for 36 years.

 The emperor's tomb complex is a massive memorial to a man that history remembers as both brilliant and brutal.
-Many parts of his rich tomb remain unexplored because current archeological technology isn't advanced enough to preserve the priceless artifacts held within.
+Many parts of his rich tomb remain unexplored because current archaeological technology isn't advanced enough to preserve the priceless artifacts held within.

-Pit1 is the largest and contains about 6,000 warriors with war chariots and horses.
+Pit 1 is the largest and contains about 6,000 warriors with war chariots and horses.
 Housed in a gigantic building that resembles an airplane hangar, the warriors are protected from the elements and tourists who view them from elevated walkways.
 The warriors are lined in 38 trenches, facing eastwards to the emperor's tomb.

 There's a display hall with two bronze chariots unearthed near the base of the emperor's tomb.
-These elaborate half-sized chariots are intricately detailed with detailed drivers and horses that have decorated plumes and gold and silver inlaid harnesses.
+These elaborate half-sized chariots are intricately detailed with drivers and horses that have decorated plumes and gold and silver inlaid harnesses.
 These richly decorated chariots feature working parts such as windows that open and close and turning handles.
 There are also exhibitions featuring artifacts from the pits, allowing a closer look at the intricate workmanship.